EN

 IUNO’s opinion

 Abolition of the Great Prayer Day as a public holiday is wide-ranging as it removes any agreements providing employees the right to time off or special salary arrangements.
-However, it remains unclear if this also applies to employment agreements or handbooks that do not explicitly mention the Great Prayer Day as a public holiday but simply provide the right to time off or special payment arrangements on that day.
+Companies should provide their employees with written information about the abolition of Great Prayer Day as a public holiday and the right to the special supplement by 1 January 2024 at the latest.

 IUNO recommends that companies pay particular attention to how the new salary supplement is calculated.
 Companies must decide when to pay the salary supplement and understand who is entitled to it.